kamilio/poe_bot_but_better/poe_bot_but_better/readme.md

 ## Simplify get_final_response / stream_request

-When passing the request along, it's no immediately obvious what is the context of the current messsage.
-What is the bot getting.
+When passing the request along, it's not immediately obvious what is the context of the current messsage.
+What context is the bot exactly getting.

 ### Allow messages (string) instead of request
 I propose to make the API flexible and support

-- `str` simplest cases for building the prompt as string, converts to user message
+- `str` simplest cases for building the prompt as string, converts to user message.
-- `List[str]` similar to above, just array, nicer than concetanting strings
 - `messages: List[fp.Message]` just a rename of request.query, but it unlocks simpler interface e.g. `[prompt] + messages`

 ### Bake-in the auth token
-Thanks to dependendency this is easy to do.
+Thanks to dependendency dependency this is easy to do.
 API users should not not worry about passing the token.

 ## Make get_response more flexible - returning value, yield string
 Generators are advanced concept and it can be a bit intimidating to start with.